|Last Updated Thursday 11th September 2014|

 Blackpool & Fleetwood 40 returned to service in Blackpool on 20th July following an overhaul over the winter and was then transported to Crich on 21st July for a period of operation in connection with the Electric 50 celebrations.
 After commissioning the tram entered service at Crich on 1st August and will now be used on a regular basis.

 Southampton 45 is available for service again in 2014 on a limited basis.
+It will be withdrawn from service following the Electric 50 event on 14th September.

 Johannesburg 60 has been moved from the Exhibition Hall to Depot V, presumably awaiting workshop attention.